brimdata/zed/docs/tutorials/join.md

 ## Alternate Syntax

-In addition to the syntax shown so far, `join` supports an alternate syntax in which left and right inputs are specified by the two legs of a preceeding [`fork` operator](../language/operators/fork.md), [`from` operator](../language/operators/from.md), or [`switch` operator](../language/operators/switch.md).
+In addition to the syntax shown so far, `join` supports an alternate syntax in which left and right inputs are specified by the two legs of a preceding [`fork` operator](../language/operators/fork.md), [`from` operator](../language/operators/from.md), or [`switch` operator](../language/operators/switch.md).